bb1950328/BrickSim/README.md

 - add parts palette
 - add manual
 - make lines thicker (geometry shader)
+- add a class BackgroundTask which takes a function pointer which is called in a new thread, and a static method to get a list of running background tasks for gui (like intellij)

 ## How to get the `codes.txt` file
 The `codes.txt` file contains all parts with the colors they are available in.
 Because I don't whether it's allowed to distribute that file together with the program, you have to download it.
 But don't worry, it's really simple: